axelbellec/sherpa/README.md

   <br />
 </div>

-Sherpa is a lightweight Go CLI tool that transforms your private repositories into LLM-ready context files.
-Generate `llms.txt` and `llms-full.txt` files from GitLab and GitHub repositories with lightning-fast concurrent processing.
+Sherpa is a fast, lightweight CLI tool written in Go that helps you convert your private GitHub and GitLab repositories into LLM-ready context files.
+It generates comprehensive `llms-full.txt` files using blazing-fast concurrent processing.

+Just like a mountain sherpa guides climbers through challenging terrain, Sherpa (the tool) guides your code from raw repositories to structured, LLM-consumable knowledge.
+Transform scattered codebases into organized context that AI can understand and work with effectively.

 ## Features